graphql/graphql-spec/spec/Section 7 -- Response.md

 A response to a GraphQL request must be a map or an event stream of maps.

-If the operation encountered any errors, the response map must contain an entry with key `errors`.
+If the request raised any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
 If the request completed without raising any errors, this entry must not be present.

 If the request included execution, the response map must contain an entry with